rmaciasc/best_city/README.md

 ## TO DO

-[ ] Use Selenium instead to run the job scraper.
+[ x ] Use Selenium instead to run the job scraper.